Mera (character): "Blackest Night"

 Red Lantern Mera attacking Wonder Woman.
 Art by Nicola Scott.

 In the "Blackest Night" storyline, at the request of Tempest, Mera reluctantly allows Aquaman's remains to be returned to Atlantis.
 Before they can do so, they are attacked by Aquaman, Tula, and Dolphin, who have been reanimated as Black Lanterns.
 Mera and Tempest battle them but are overwhelmed by their power.
 Tempest is killed by Tula and transformed into a Black Lantern as well.
 An angry Mera manages to escape and flees to the Hall of Justice.
-She sends out a distress signal, and Firestorm (Jason Rusch and Gehenna) comes to her aid.
+She sends out a distress signal, and Firestorm comes to her aid.

-She reveals that she was able to evade the Black Lanterns by keeping her emotions in check.
+Mera reveals that she was able to evade the Black Lanterns by keeping her emotions in check.
 The Black Lantern Justice League attacks the group.
 The Atom helps the heroes escape via a phone line.
 The Flash tells Atom and Mera that they are the Justice League now.
-Atom and Mera meet up with the Justice Society who are battling Black Lanterns.
-The reanimated Jean Loring uses Atom's technology to shrink Mera, Atom, and herself.

-They fall into the freshly killed Damage's ring.
-As Mera and Atom battle Loring inside the black ring, Loring reveals Nekron's plan.
-Deadman witnesses their battle and plans to rescue Mera and Atom from Loring.
-Deadman saves Mera and Atom by briefly possessing Loring, allowing Mera and Atom to escape and join the heroes against Nekron and his army.
-Filled with rage after battling and being nearly killed by a Black Lantern-powered Wonder Woman, Mera is chosen as a deputy officer of the Red Lantern Corps to battle Nekron's forces.
+Atom and Mera meet up with the Justice Society, who are battling Black Lanterns.
+After battling and being nearly killed by a Black Lantern-powered Wonder Woman, Mera is chosen as a deputy officer of the Red Lantern Corps to battle Nekron's forces.

-Shortly after, Mera, now rampaging in a frenzy, encounters Wonder Woman again, who has been transformed into a Star Sapphire by a duplicate of Carol Ferris' ring, and attacks her.
+A rampaging Mera encounters Wonder Woman, who has been transformed into a Star Sapphire by a duplicate of Carol Ferris' ring, and attacks her.
 During the fight, their two rings interface, with the violet ring giving Mera some measure of self-control and the red ring giving Wonder Woman with an insight into the reasons for Mera's rage.
 Mera is approached by Aquaman, who now has the reanimated corpse of their child.
 Aquaman attempts to use their son against her, but Mera states, "I never wanted children," and destroys the Black Lantern version of Arthur Jr. Mera then shows a desire to hunt down Aquaman and destroy him.
 Following Nekron's destruction, Aquaman is restored to life by the white light.
 The sight of Arthur alive calms Mera down, breaking her connection to the red ring and causing her to go into cardiac arrest without it.
-Carol and Saint Walker use their combined lights to restore her to life, and she tearfully reunites with Aquaman.
+Carol and Saint Walker use their combined lights to heal Mera, who reunites with Aquaman.